albertshi31/albertshi31.github.io/README.md

 ## About Me

-I am an Electrical and Computer Engineering student with a passion for robotics, control systems, and programming.
-I have experience in various aspects of engineering including circuit design, feedback control systems, electronic instrumentation, and more.

-## Skills

-- **Programming Languages:** Python, C++, MATLAB
-- **Tools & Technologies:** Arduino, ROS, Git, Jupyter Notebook
-- **Engineering Skills:** Soldering, circuit design, feedback control systems
+I am an Electrical and Computer Engineering student at Princeton University, passionate about statistics and data analysis, machine learning, optimization, and automation.
+With hands-on experience from summer research internships and projects, I have developed a strong foundation in hardware integration, data analysis and visualization, and software development.
+My technical skills include programming in Python, Java, C, and MATLAB and expertise in Arduino, electronic circuit design, and soldering.
+I am dedicated to leveraging my skills to contribute to innovative solutions in technology and engineering.

-## Experience
+## Resume

-### Electrical and Computer Engineering Summer Internship

-- Worked with a 1/14 scale autonomous mini truck
-- Gained extensive knowledge in brushless DC motors, steering servos, and ESCs
-- Developed control algorithms and implemented feedback control systems

-### Vice President of Princeton Club Tennis

-- Managed logistics and planning for club operations
-- Addressed members' concerns and recommendations to enhance the club experience

 ## Projects